 As a Fuchs’ specialist, I feel you should understand the options of medical management, corneal transplants (such as DSAEK/ DMEK), and cataract surgery combined with corneal transplantation.
 Information on Fuchs’ corneal dystrophy

-I have performed over 100 corneal transplants per year for over 10 years and even more routine and complex cataract procedures.
+I have performed between 100-200 corneal transplants per year since 2001 and even more routine and complex cataract procedures.

 I look forward to to working with you to improve the way you look, see, and feel.